mojoaxel/awesome-regression-testing/README.md

 ## Tools and frameworks

+- [OSnap](https://github.com/eWert-Online/osnap) - The speedy and easy to use Snapshot Testing tool for your project (1200 snapshots will run in under 3 minutes).
 - [basset](https://basset.io) - Open source platform for generating and reviewing visual differences.
 Supports multiple browsers, integrations for github and slack.
 - [AyeSpy](https://github.com/newsuk/ayespy) - 44 image comparisons in 90 seconds.
 - [Wraith](https://github.com/BBC-News/wraith) - Easy to use ruby tool with docker support.